 Need service now?
 Call our Rapid Response number 1-800-IT-FLOWS

-Practice drain safety by never disposing of dangerous or clog-producing materials in any of your drains, including those in your sinks, bathtubs, showers, and toilets.
+Practice drain and sewer safety by never disposing of dangerous or clog-producing materials in any of your drains, including those in your sinks, bathtubs, showers, and toilets.
 The following liquid and dry substances should never be poured into your household drains.

 One of the biggest causes of clogs in sewer, septic, and household drain pipes is fatty material.
 Fatty pipe cloggers include grease, butter, margarine, and animal-fat trimmings.
 Hot bacon grease may travel down the drain easily, but it coats the drain pipe and then solidifies as it cools.
 Other food debris travels down the pipe and sticks to the congealed bacon grease, creating thick clogs of messy gunk over time.